-Number of treatment woks of Capacity of treatment works Capacity utilized currently Length sewer pi of peline Number stations of pu ump Length reticulation pipelines of 3 10,73m/l 6,73m/l 105km 38 66,4km
+Number of treatment woks Capacity of treatment works Capacity currently utilized Length of bulk sewer pipelines Number of pump stations Length of reticulation

+pipelines

+3 10,73m/l 6,73m/l 105km 38 66,4km

 Sanitation in the rural areas consists of informal pit latrine structures or Ventilated Improved Pit Latrine.
 It is estimated that 5% of the households have no sanitation service.
 There is no waterborne sanitation in the rural area.
 The sanitation level of service varies from no service to basic level of service.
 Approximately 14255 households will require an improved sanitation system.